Lupin Seed (Green Manure)

 Q. What is the germination rate for these seeds?

-Disclaimer: Some of the answers on the page may be many years old and may not be current anymore.
+Disclaimer: Some of the answers on the page may be outdated and no longer current.
 Please email us if you want to confirm any of these details.